-You've caught your little four-legged companion nose deep in the trash again and need to wash the ketchup off his puppy nose.
-Before you douse him with your older doggie’s flea shampoo or even your own scented brand, you need to consider a few things first.
+You've caught your little four-legged companion nose deep in the trash again and need to wash the ketchup off his puppy nose, but you don't have shampoo made specifically for puppies.
+Is it safe to use regular dog shampoo on your puppy?

-According to PetMD, you can use a regular dog shampoo on a puppy.
-You do have to stay away from medicated dog shampoo, such as a flea and tick shampoo, as that stuff is way too strong for a little one.
-If your puppy has skin issues, talk to your vet for shampoo recommendations.
-Choose a high-quality dog shampoo, as cheaper versions can be too harsh for a puppy and can degrade quickly upon opening them.
-Also stay away from ones with strong perfume and fragrances.
+If you decide to use a dog shampoo instead of a puppy shampoo, choose a high-quality one, as cheaper versions can be too harsh for a puppy and can degrade quickly upon opening them.
+Keep away from ones with strong perfume and fragrances.
 These can irritate sensitive skin.

-Give him a good brushing before you bath him and regular brushing in between baths.
-This will remove loose hair, dirt, debris and mats from his hair.
+Give him a good brushing before you bathe him and regular brushing in between baths.
+This will remove loose hair, dirt, debris, and mats from his hair.
 Use warm water and massage the puppy shampoo into his coat gently.
 Work your way from his head back toward the tail, massaging him with your fingertips.
 Rinse thoroughly with warm water from a spray hose or a plastic pitcher.